Agriculture

 Canopy Management

-Training: A single stem or a multi-stem system can be followed.
-However, multi-stem system is more prevalent in India because plant trained on single stem are susceptible to pests like stem borer and shoot hole borer.
+Training: A single stem or multi-stem system can be followed.
+However, the multi-stem system is more prevalent in India because plants trained on a single stem are susceptible to pests like the stem borer and shoot hole borer.

-Pruning: Required for removal of water shoots, ground suckers, dead & diseased twigs and to give shape to the tree.
-A little pruning of old spurs is given to encourage growth of new spurs.
+Pruning: Required for the removal of water shoots, ground suckers, dead & diseased twigs, and to give shape to the tree.
+A little pruning of old spurs is given to encourage the growth of new spurs.

 Inter-cropping

-Inter-cropping with green manure crops, low growing vegetables, or pulses is beneficial during rainy season in arid regions, whereas inter-cropping with winter vegetables is feasible in irrigated areas.
-Moreover, inter-cropping needs to be practiced from 1 year up to 5 year when pomegranate orchard starts giving yield.
+Inter-cropping with green manure crops, low-growing vegetables, or pulses is beneficial during the rainy season in arid regions, whereas inter-cropping with winter vegetables is feasible in irrigated areas.
+Moreover, inter-cropping needs to be practiced from 1 year up to 5 years when the pomegranate orchard starts giving yield.

 Flowering Regulation in Pomegranates

 Pomegranate flowering season takes place in February – March (ambe bahar), July – August (mrig bahar) and September – October (hasta bahar).
-However, pomegranate plants flower throughout the year and bear small crop at regular interval in central and southern India.
+However, pomegranate plants flower throughout the year and bear a small crop at regular intervals in central and southern India.
 This is not desirable for commercial cultivation.
-To avoid this, flowering regulation or bahar treatment is suggested in following sequence:
+To avoid this, flowering regulation or bahar treatment is suggested in the following sequence:

 • Two months prior to flowering: Withhold irrigation and apply ethrel (1-2 ml per litre) to facilitate shedding of leaves.

-• 40 – 45 days after withholding irrigation: Light pruning of pomegranate trees and application of recommended fertilizer doses to profuse flowering and fruiting.
+• 40 – 45 days after withholding irrigation: Light pruning of pomegranate trees and application of recommended fertilizer doses for profuse flowering and fruiting.

 Plant Protection Measures

-Measure against insects: Spraying pesticides like deltamethrin, dimethoate, or malathion etc to kill pests like mealy bugs, fruit borer, fruit sucking moths and white fly have been found to be effective.
+Measure against insects: Spraying pesticides like deltamethrin, dimethoate, or malathion, etc., to kill pests like mealy bugs, fruit borer, fruit sucking moths, and white fly has been found to be effective.

-Measures against diseases: Application of Kavach (2 gm per litre) and Carbendazim (1 gm per litre) during September – October for fruit rots and application of Mancozeb (2 gm per litre) for leaf spot is recommended during rainy season.
+Measures against diseases: Application of Kavach (2 gm per litre) and Carbendazim (1 gm per litre) during September – October for fruit rots, and application of Mancozeb (2 gm per litre) for leaf spot is recommended during the rainy season.

-Measure against fruit cracking: Cultivating tolerant varieties such as Bedana Bose and Khog along with spraying calcium hydroxide soon after setting of fruits have been found to be beneficial.
+Measure against fruit cracking: Cultivating tolerant varieties such as Bedana Bose and Khog, along with spraying calcium hydroxide soon after setting of fruits, has been found to be beneficial.

 Harvesting and Yield